 The role of the Education Advisory Board is to annually propose the allocation of funds from the Education Account by submitting an Expenditure Plan by April 1 of each year.
 Concurrence of Alameda County, the cities of Livermore and Pleasanton, and NCRA on the Expenditure Plan is necessary before funds are allocated.

 Funds are collected from the Altamont Landfill by the Alameda County Treasurer.
-The County then remits the annual allocation to the agency administering the funds (07-08 City of Pleasanton, 08-11 and out years, City of Livermore) for disbursal to grant recipients.
+The County then remits the annual allocation to the agency administering the funds for disbursal to grant recipients.

-If you have questions about the Altamont Education Advisory Board, you may contact Staff Liaison Sharon Arnerich at (925) 960-8045 or email email@example.com
+If you have questions about the Altamont Education Advisory Board, you may contact Staff Liaison Lauren Arnerich via email at email@example.com